 Texas registration requirements for 17-year-olds

-In Texas, there are no particular age restrictions for individuals seeking to be listed on the title and registration as the owner of a vehicle.
+In Texas, there are no particular age restrictions for individuals seeking to be listed on the title and registration as a vehicle owner.
 Still, car dealers tend to avoid selling to those younger than 18 due to potential legal complications.

 Similar to adults, minors must also provide evidence of vehicle ownership and fulfill the minimum state-mandated liability insurance requirements.
 Additionally, insurance carriers may impose their own age restrictions on insured drivers.